-Palmako are one of Europe's leading manufacturers of garden buildings using high quality Nordic timber, and David Coton is pleased to announce that their new range of garden houses will soon be available on GardenSite.
+Palmako are one of Europe's leading manufacturers of garden buildings of many different styles that all use high quality Nordic timber, and David Coton is pleased that GardenSite can now offer their new versatile and beautifully constructed product range..

-Kiln dried Nordic spruce is slow growing and hence highly durable.
-It's been used as a construction material for hundreds of years and comes from managed forests.
+Kiln dried nordic spruce from managed forests is slow growing and hence highly durable.
+Its benefits are widely known and it's been used as a tough and long lasting construction material for hundreds of years.

-They can be an additional room for a hobby or relaxation, a place to spend a pleasant evening with friends or perhaps used for storage of garden equipment.
+They can have many uses, perhaps an additional room for a hobby or relaxation, a place to spend a pleasant afternoon or evening with friends or maybe used as a storage space.

-Quality is Palmako's main priority, they use the best raw materials, advanced technologies and have a highly skilled workforce.
-That's why GardenSite is so pleased to be able to offer their exciting range of garden houses.
+Quality is Palmako's main priority, they use the best raw materials, take advantage of advanced technologies and have a highly skilled workforce.
+That's why GardenSite is so pleased to be able to offer their exciting range.